Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 1. Click Create Server
   1. Note the password and IPv4 address (when it appears)

+### Install Panamax

+1. Once the VM is created, SSH into the box.
+If you used an SSH key, you can use that here instead of the password.

+   `$ ssh root@<Public IPv4 of the VM>`

+1. Download & unzip the latest setup script from [http://download.panamax.io/installer/pmx-installer-latest.zip](http://download.panamax.io/installer/pmx-installer-latest.zip):

+    `$ curl -O http://download.panamax.io/installer/pmx-installer-latest.zip && unzip pmx-installer-latest.zip -d /var/panamax`

+1. Change to the /var/panamax directory: `$ cd /var/panamax`
+1. Run: `$ ./coreos install --stable`
+1. Once the installer completes, you can access panamax at: `http://<Public IPv4 of the VM>:3000/`

 ## Google Compute Engine

 First, install the [Google Cloud SDK][gcutil] and log in.